-- October 7, 2008
+- October 7

-- -(8 days after we started making changes)

 - Live text chat starting at 7 pm

 - Main Event: video chat with T. Boone Pickens at 10:30 pm after debate

 - We have everything set up and working, right?
 Nothing can go wrong!

 - We decided to switch live chat providers